 And the ongoing restoration and upkeep of this splendid 30-hectare estate is now in the hands of the Portuguese state, whose intention is to keep the building and its surrounding gardens in prime condition and open to visitors.

-Just 2 km down the road, the UNESCO-classified village of Sintra needs little introduction, its picture-book setting has been lauded by the poets for centuries.
+Just 2 kilometres down the road, the UNESCO-classified village of Sintra needs little introduction, its picture-book setting has been lauded by the poets for centuries.
 A regular summer retreat for the Portuguese royal family, it has many prominent attractions, most notably the Paço Real and a Moorish castle.

 Skirting the mountain, the road west from Monserrate winds a leafy passage through thick green vegetation before zigzagging down to the valley of Colares, a pretty wine town in close proximity to many fine sandy beaches.